COVID-19 Precautions and Procedures: (updated 10/2020)

 Our shop minimum is our base hourly rate of $150

 Do tattoos hurt?

 Every person’s body handles pain differently so it is hard to say how you personally will be able to deal with getting your tattoo.
-Most people say that tattoos are annoyance more than anything.
+Most people say that tattoos are an annoyance more than anything.
 Keep in mind that a tattoo will only hurt while getting it done; it won’t hurt for the rest of your life.

-Why do you take a deposit and what are the rules for it?
+Why do you take a deposit?

 We here at Nautilus Tattoo require a deposit in order to book your tattoo appointment.
 Deposits save your place in the artists schedule and covers the time it takes to draw up the tattoo that was discussed at your consultation.
 By taking a deposit it locks both you and your artist into the appointment.
 The deposit will be taken off the price of the tattoo.